 Family law is the term applied to the laws and rules developed regarding family relationships.
 Family law rules define not only the relationships between members of a family but also between a family and society as a whole.
 More than any other area of the law, family law reflects the values society shares regarding how people who are related should treat each other.
-When you are faced with an important life decision regarding a key family relationship, the advice and assistance of a family law attorney, like those at Boates in Anthem, Arizona, often proves crucial to your understanding of the issues involved and your satisfaction with the ultimate outcome of your family law matter.
+When you are faced with an important life decision regarding a key family relationship, the advice and assistance of a family law attorney, like those at Anthem Law in Anthem, Arizona, often proves crucial to your understanding of the issues involved and your satisfaction with the ultimate outcome of your family law matter.

 Typically, family law attorneys assist people in making and breaking family relationships.
 Specific areas of representation include marriage and relationship planning, divorce, paternity, child custody, and child support.
-Some family law attorneys also provide assistance in the area of adoption.

 Marriage is a legal and business union as much as it is a romantic one.
-Because marriage is a legal and business arrangement, it may be wise to consult with an attorney at Boates in Anthem, Arizona about the advantages of premarital and prenuptial agreements.
+Because marriage is a legal and business arrangement, it may be wise to consult with an attorney at Anthem Law in Anthem, Arizona about the advantages of premarital and prenuptial agreements.
 Many couples find it helpful to work through financial issues and the potential disagreements such issues can create before entering into a marriage.

 Divorce is a method of terminating a marriage contract between two individuals.
 From a legal standpoint, divorce restores an individual’s right to marry someone else.
 The process also legally divides marital assets and debts and determines the care and custody of the children.
 Each state addresses these issues differently.
 However, most states follow the same basic principles and use relatively uniform standards.